dirigible-io/dirigible-io.github.io/help/getting_started.md

 * You can choose one of the [options](setup.html) available to get an Eclipse Dirigible instance depending on your target environment.
 * A shared trial instance is also available and can be accessed from here: [http://trial.dirigible.io](http://trial.dirigible.io).

-There are many [configuration options](setup_environment_variables.html), so you can connect to different databases, use different platforms, choose a specific set of plugins and many more.
+There are many [configuration options](setup_environment_variables.html), so you can connect to different databases, use different platforms, choose a specific set of plugins, and many more.

 ##### Access the instance

-In case of the standard setup on Apache Tomcat on your local machine you can point your browser to the location:
+In case of the standard setup on Apache Tomcat on your local machine, you can point your browser to the location:

 > http://localhost:8080

 ### Write the hello-world.js service

-1. Once you have a running Eclipse Dirigible instance you can start with your project.
-Choose the `File -> New -> Project` menu.
+Once you have a running Eclipse Dirigible instance you can start with your project:

+1. Choose `File -> New -> Project`.

     ![New Project](images/getting_started/new-project-hello.png)

-2. Enter the name of the project and click `Create Project`.
+2. Enter a name and create the project.

     ![Create Project](images/getting_started/create-project-hello.png)

-3. Use right-click on the project icon in the Workspace Explorer to open the popup menu.
-Select `New -> Javascript Service`
+3. Right-click on the project icon in the Workspace Explorer and choose `New -> Javascript Service`.

     ![Create Javascript Service](images/getting_started/create-javascript.png)

-4. Once you enter the name of the service you can open it in the editor with double click on the file icon.
+4. Enter a name for the service.
-5. It already contains the *hello world* service implementation.
+5. Double-click on the file icon to open the file in the editor.
+The file already contains the *hello world* service implementation.

     ```javascript
     var response = require("http/v4/response");